American Sexual

 Choosing LARC

 So with all the potential benefits, why is LARC not a more popular choice?
 One reason is the large upfront cost.
-Both methods must be inserted, and removed, by a physician and costs cannot be spread out over time as with other methods.
-However, under the Affordable Care Act, all insurance plans in the health insurance marketplace must cover all FDA-approved contraceptive methods prescribed by a woman’s doctor, including LARC.
+Both methods must be inserted by a physician and costs cannot be spread out over time as with other methods.
+The good news is that under the Affordable Care Act, all insurance plans in the health insurance marketplace must cover all FDA-approved contraceptive methods prescribed by a doctor, including LARC.

-LARC offers women a safe, long-lasting choice for preventing pregnancy—one that requires no real thought or effort over years.
-It’s an option that most women should consider a viable choice.
+LARC methods offer a safe, long-lasting choice for preventing pregnancy—one that requires no real thought or effort over years.
+It’s an option that most patients should consider a viable choice.

 Condoms and LARC on ASHA’s Sex+Health Pocast